Stumble/sqlc/GUIDE.md

 + Make it extremely easy to see all possible ways to query DB.
 By explicitly listing all of them in the query.sql file, DBAs can examinate query patterns and design indexes wisely.
 In the future, we might even be able to find out possible slow queries in compile time.
-+ Force you think twice before creating a new query.
++ Force you to think twice before creating a new query.
 Some bussiness logics can share the same query, which means higher cache hit ratio.
 Sometimes when there are multiple ways to implement a usecase, choose the one that can reuse existing indexes.